Skip to content

 • Take time to listen, explain, and personalize care

 Families, athletes, and individuals throughout Frisco trust our patient-centered, respectful approach to spinal health.
 We regularly help patients in Frisco diagnosed with L4-L5 or L5-S1 disc bulges who are looking for conservative, non-surgical treatment options.
+Patients throughout Frisco — including Stonebriar, Phillips Creek Ranch, Panther Creek, and the communities surrounding The Star — trust Venn Chiropractic and Wellness Center for conservative care of disc-related back and neck conditions.

 What to Expect at Your First Visit